King Meets Members Of US Senate In Munich, Warns Of Dangers Of Israeli Attack On Rafah

-Munich, Feb 17 (Petra) -- His Majesty King Abdullah II on Saturday met with members of the United States Senate on the sidelines of the 60th Munich Security Conference in Germany.
+His Majesty King Abdullah on Saturday met with members of the United States Senate on the sidelines of the 60th Munich Security Conference in Germany.

-The meeting covered the developments in Gaza, with His Majesty warning of the dangers of the Israeli attack on Rafah, where over 1 million internally displaced people have taken shelter from the ongoing war on Gaza.
+The meeting covered the developments in Gaza, with His Majesty warning of the dangers of the Israeli attack on Rafah, where over 1 million internally displaced people have taken shelter from the ongoing war on Gaza, said a Royal Court statement.

 The King urged an end to the war on Gaza, calling for stepping up international efforts to reach an immediate ceasefire, protect civilians, and ensure the sustainable delivery of humanitarian aid to the Strip.

-His Majesty reiterated Jordan's rejection of attempts to displace the Palestinians internally or externally, noting that such attempts would be in violation of international humanitarian law.
+His Majesty reiterated Jordan's rejection of attempts to displace the Palestinians internally or externally, noting that such attempts would be in violation of international humanitarian law, the statement said.

 The King reaffirmed the importance of international action to end escalation in the West Bank and Jerusalem, noting the need to address extremist settler violence against the Palestinians and violations of holy sites in Jerusalem.